highbyte/dotnet-6502/README.md

 # Overview

-.NET cross-platform libraries and applications for executing 6502 CPU machine code, and emulating specific computer systems (such as Commodore 64) in different UI contexts — browser, desktop, and headless.
+.NET cross-platform libraries and applications for executing 6502 CPU machine code and emulating systems including the [Commodore 64](docs/systems/c64/overview.md), [VIC-20](docs/systems/vic20/overview.md), and [Apple II Plus](docs/systems/apple2/overview.md) — in browser, desktop, and headless applications.

 > [!IMPORTANT]
 > This is mainly a programming exercise that may or may not turn into something more.
 See [Limitations](#limitations) below.